-By October 1883, the Wardner family had moved on again.
-Jim had a new plan, and Mary and the kids would spend the next two decades shuttling between homes in Idaho, Canada, Washington, and Milwaukee.
+By October 1883, the Wardner family had moved on from Deadwood.
+Jim had a new plan, and Mary and the kids would spend the next two decades shuttling between homes in Idaho, Canada, Washington, and Wisconsin.

 Deadwood was a part of their past, and Daisy’s grave remained the lone reminder of the family’s time there.

 Ed knew that Knights of Pythias arranged and paid for J. C.’s funeral.
-Was it Ed who offered Plot 88 in Mount Moriah Cemetery to Carrie?
-Did he make this offer at the request of Jim and Mary, perhaps as a way to honor Daisy?
+Was it Ed who offered Plot 88 at Mount Moriah Cemetery to Carrie?
+Did he make the offer at the request of Jim and Mary, perhaps as a way to honor Daisy?